Where should you set your sights if you were to live in Mexico?

 The backdrop is breathtakingly beautiful, the water is crystal clear, and the cuisine is really outstanding.

-Do you love massages?
+Oh and do you love massages?

 Ensenada

-Everything you could possibly want is in Ensenada, including delectable seafood, local wines, incredible craft beer, and a beach with perfect weather for nine months of the year.
+This includes delectable seafood, local wines, incredible craft beer, and a beach with perfect weather for nine months of the year.

 Because of its proximity to Tijuana, Ensenada provides convenient access to other parts of Mexico as well as affordable air travel to the United States.